ikolokotronis/Web-Store-App/README.md

     }
     }
    ```
-4. In settings.py change the email data to yours if you want to work with the django send_email function. *
+4. In order for the email sending functionality to work correctly, in settings.py go to line 137, 138 and fill the blank lines.
 5. Open terminal and run python manage.py runserver

-"*" means optional

 ## Store setup
 1. Install the project locally (Explained <a href="#installation">here</a>)